PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 1
 ![Page 1](images/page-01.png)

-Amina feels HAPPY when Maama gives her a hug.
+I feel HAPPY when Mama gives me a hug.

 **Ask:** What makes you happy?